Materevolve Textile x Ocean Connector Project

 Target participants include a cross-sector group of textile industry experts, textile company representatives, material innovators, scientists, policy makers, representatives from universities and environmental groups, and other interested stakeholders.

-PAST ALUMNI
+OUR ALUMNI

 Fibershed